 Cape Horn.
 You were moments ago within reach of my looking glass, and now at an eternity's hold.
 How'd it come to this?
-Was it a nymph's magic?
-The madness of some jiggling prince?
+The magic of nymphs?
+The jesting of a jiggling prince?
 It matters not.
 There's only one to blame.
 (PROOMPT removes his shirt, with a sense of gravity.
 The sun's light approaches PROOMPT, and should reach the tip of his boot by the end of his soliloquy.)
 The sun comes forth, and the sea's bosom sleeps.
 (PROOMPT kneels on the deck.
-He holds his whip on high.)

-PROOMPT (shouting)

-Grant me this favor, Captain.
-My flesh is yours, the whole of it, but take not the Pilgrim from me.
+He holds his whip on high, shouting aloud:) Grant me this favor, Captain.
+You can claim my flesh, but take not the Pilgrim from me.
 (PROOMPT bows his head, and lifts his whip.)
 I am ready for my judgement!
 (The sunlight touches PROOMPT's boot.
 He stands up and bows to the audience.)
 And, scene.

-(Enter KATHRYN ELIZABETH, wearing the Sailor Moon Cosplay outfit from earlier.
-Now that she is wearing less clothing, another water-ulcer is visible on her right leg.
+(Enter KATHRYN, wearing the Sailor Moon Cosplay outfit from earlier.
+Now that she is wearing less clothing, another waterulcer is visible on her right leg.
 She begins clapping in the direction of PROOMPT [now, JOHN DAVIES].
 Blood drips from her severed hand.
 DEDAI accompanies her, also drenched in blood and water, shivering.
-LI grabs DEDAI and urgently throws a towel around her.)
+LI grabs DEDAI and urgently throws a towel around her.
+KATHRYN collapses upon the deck.

-LI (offstage)

-Doctor!
-We need a doctor!

-I'm not that mad one... could I be?

-(KATHRYN ELIZABETH collapses upon the deck.
 JOHN DAVIES kneels over her, and he now appears even more concerned.
 Enter THE FLOWER BEARERS from the wharf, up the ramp.

-They place the wedding flowers along the port side of the ship - paying no attention to KATHRYN ELIZABETH - then exit.)
+They place the wedding flowers along the port side of the ship - paying no attention to KATHRYN - then exit.
+KATHRYN opens her eyes, and tracks the flowers.)